Haixu-Liu/SCUT-ML/README.md

-# SCUT-ML
+# lab2_version1
-This repository contains ML experiments when I was in SCUT which are old and boring.
+version2.1
+This is the first version I submit for the second machine learning lab.